-Additional keepsakes will be added to the Somerset Hills collection as part of a multi-year effort to promote and preserve history in the Somerset Hills including Bedminster, Bernards Twp., Bernardsville, Far Hills, Peapack and Gladstone.
-“There are so many great historic icons in the Somerset Hills and we were really excited to launch the keepsake program.
+Additional keepsakes are being added as part of a multi-year effort to promote and preserve history in New Jersey.
+“There are so many great historic icons in our state and we were really excited to launch the artistic wooden keepsake program.

 Released June 12, 2020